IKATS/ikats.github.io/doc/tutorials/tuto_vizTools.md

 ---

-Time series visualization
+Time series visualisation
 ---------------------------------------------

-One of the first features is browsing the timeseries and their visualization.
+One of the first features is browsing the timeseries and their visualisation.

 First of all, let's start by selecting the `webTraffic 1` dataset (1), then filter some TS (2) (here French sites starting with the letter C and having a certain audience).